pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

   Similar to WindowAPI, When you create a device window, you'll specify the *Content Type* which will dictate the set of drawing primitives available:

-  * :data:`WindowContentTypeOpenGL`: OpenGL, you're kinda on your own.
+  * :data:`WindowContentTypeOpenGL`: |BR| OpenGL, you're kinda on your own.

-  * :data:`WindowContentTypePanelGraphics`: PanelGraphics, a set of X-Plane drawing primitives.
+  * :data:`WindowContentTypePanelGraphics`: |BR| PanelGraphics, a set of X-Plane drawing primitives.

-  * :data:`WindowContentTypeBrowser`: Embedded `CEF Browser <https://en.wikipedia.org/wiki/Chromium_Embedded_Framework>`_ with full HTML and Javascript.
+  * :data:`WindowContentTypeBrowser`: |BR| Embedded `CEF Browser <https://en.wikipedia.org/wiki/Chromium_Embedded_Framework>`_ with full HTML and Javascript.

-  Note: PanelGraphics and Browsers are available starting with 12.5, otherwise your only choice is OpenGL.
+  Note: PanelGraphics and Browsers are available starting with 12.4.4, otherwise your only choice is OpenGL.

   See :doc:`display_avionics`.